clojit/clojit-c/Bytecode Spec.md

 All variables are stored in a function local variable slot.
 TODO: Figure out how this is supposed to work for function calls.

+ISSUE: In the current design, the variables are accessed using a 8-bit index.
+This limits the number of local variables to 256.
+This is not a problem for Lua, as it allows no more than 200 local variables, but might be a problem for a general programming language such as Clojure.

 ## Function Calls

     OP      A       D